 In the midst of my imaginings, I refocused to find my mother was actively looking through directories and mumbling something about “find his name.”
 I began to understand that my mom knew someone who’s name was on that wall.
 Eventually, she took a sheet of paper and a pencil and traced over a name.
 I looked around me and noticed that many other people were tracing over names on the wall too.
 They all had stories.
 My mother had a story.
 What was it?
 I asked her, but soon realized she was on another plane at that moment and could not hear me.

 Later, my mother told me her stories.
-They are her stories, not mine, so I will simply say that she told me two: the story of a boy who returned home from Vietnam quite disturbed and the story of another boy who never did come home.
+They are her stories, not mine, so I will simply say that she told me two: the story of a boy who returned home from Vietnam quite disturbed and the story of another boy who never came home at all.

 As I got older, my father also shared many Vietnam stories with us.
 He was eligible for the draft lottery and lived in a working class neighborhood from which many boys were drafted.
 He told us the story of how he failed his physical exam and got into a fist fight with a boy who called him a faker.
-Fortunately, my father wasn’t faking and was therefore not eligible to fight in the war.
+My father wasn’t faking and was therefore not eligible to fight in the war because of his muscle damage from Polio.

 These stories were actively running through my mind as I entered the Cu Chi tunnel site today.
-It was so interesting to see it all from the Vietnamese perspective, but when tourist staring climbing into camouflaged holes in the ground, while laughing and smiling for photos to post on Facebook, it was a bit much to juxtapose against the reel in my mind.
-It was also difficult to watch the guide demonstrate the various boobytraps and punji stake pits used to capture and kill the Americans.
+It was so interesting to see it all from the Vietnamese perspective after hearing about it from the American perspective all my life, but when tourist staring climbing into camouflaged holes in the ground, while laughing and smiling for photos to post on social media, it was a bit too much to juxtapose against the reel in my mind.
+I also had difficulty watching the guide demonstrate the various boobytraps and punji stake pits used to capture and kill the Americans.
 Several traps were displayed against a backdrop illustrated with goofy, cartoon-like American soldiers falling into them and being maimed.

 The Killing Fields in Cambodia had a “no laughing” policy.
-I felt like this site should have that policy too, but I guess I have to remember that my own perspective of the Vietnam War is not shared by the Vietnamese or even the Canadian and Australian tourist.
-Either way, I wasn’t laughing, but I was glad to have the opportunity to explore this place about which I’ve heard so many stories.
+I felt like this site should have that policy too, but I guess I have to remember that my own perspective of the Vietnam War may not be shared by those around me.
+Either way, I wasn’t laughing, but I was glad to have the opportunity to explore this place about which I’ve heard so many stories and to reflect deeply on how many perspectives one event can pull.

 Interestingly, today marks the anniversary of the fall of Saigon in 1975.